ysndr/MSc-Thesis/chapter/evaluation.md

 >
 > What kind of information do you expect to see when hovering code?
 Does the position or kind of element matter?
 If so, how?

-Items first introduce a feature on a high level followed by a request to the participant to describe their ideal implementation of the feature.
+Items first introduce a feature on a high level followed by asking the participant to describe their ideal implementation of the feature.

 #### Experience Survey

-For the final survey interested participants at Tweag were invited to a workshop introducing Nickel.
+For the final survey, interested participants at Tweag were invited to a workshop introducing Nickel.
 As a preparation, they were asked to install the LSP.
 The workshop allowed participants unfamiliar with the Nickel language to use the language and experience NLS.
 Following the workshop, participants filled in a second survey which focused on particular experiences of every single feature.